Area-53-Robotics/53D-High-Stakes-Notebook/entries/intake-1/understand.typ

     == How does it relate to the intake?

-    The impulse experienced by an object is equal to the change in its momentum.
-When an intake mechanism interacts with an object, it applies a force over a certain duration.
-The resulting impulse causes a change in the object's momentum.
+    The impulse experienced by a game element is equal to the change in its momentum.
+When an intake mechanism interacts with a game element, it applies a force over a certain duration.
+The resulting impulse causes a change in the game element momentum, which is important for scoring rings onto the mobile goals.
     ],
   )

-#colbreak()

 #grid(
   align: (x, _) =>